ethereum-mining/ethminer/docs/API_DOCUMENTATION.md

 ### miner_reboot

-With this method you instruct ethminer to execute reboot.bat (on Windows) or reboot.sh (on Linux) script which must exists and being executable in the ethminer directory.
+With this method you instruct progminer to execute reboot.bat (on Windows) or reboot.sh (on Linux) script which must exists and being executable in the progminer directory.
-As ethminer has no idea what's going on in the script, ethminer continues with it's normal work.
+As progminer has no idea what's going on in the script, progminer continues with it's normal work.
 If you invoke this function `api_miner_reboot` is passed to the script as first parameter.

 To invoke the action: